Traveling to Sweden for two weeks gave me ample opportunity to discover traditional Swedish foods.

-It's common to spread butter on the bread, however, I found the crunchiness a bit off-putting.
+It's common to spread butter on the bread; however, I found the crunchiness slightly off-putting.

-Being surrounded by so much water, it should come as no surprise fish and seafood are an important part of the Swedish diet.
+Being surrounded by so much water, it should come as no surprise fish and seafood are an essential part of the Swedish diet.

-The country also features 30,000 lakes and three large rivers, so even in the interior, fresh fish can be accessible.
+The country also features 30,000 lakes and three large rivers, so fresh fish can be accessible even in the interior.

 For my first dinner at Granö Beckasin, I ordered the arctic char (pictured above) with potatoes.